 Questions arose about the Liverpool Athenaeum's right to sell the manuscripts and about whether Burns's descendants had a claim to ownership.
 The threat of the manuscripts being lost to the nation by export abroad was taken very seriously.

-You can see this volume the Robert Burns's Glenriddell Manuscripts display at the National Library of Scotland from 23 January to 30 March.
+This item featured in the Robert Burns's Glenriddell Manuscripts display at the National Library of Scotland from 23 January to 30 March 2014.